-"Section 404" of the Federal Water Pollution Control Act Amendments of 1972 and revised Clean Water Act of 1977 requires, among other things, a "404" permit for the placement of embankments, bank protection, or structures into the waters of the United States.
+"Section 404" of the Federal Water Pollution Control Act Amendments of 1972 and revised Clean Water Act of 1977 requires, among other things, a "404" permit for the placement of dredge or fill into a jurisdictional Water of the United States.
+Some examples include embankments, bank protection, scour pads, culvert extensions or any other structures into the waters of the United States.
 The U.S. Army Corps of Engineers has been given the regulatory responsibility to implement the requirements of these acts and to develop appropriate regulations.

 In administering the program, the Corps has established two kinds of permits that primarily apply to transportation projects - Nationwide and Individual.
 Nationwide permits are used to authorize minor, non-controversial activities, such as geotechnical drilling, utility line installations, and box culvert construction.
 Currently, there are 44 types of Nationwide permits.
 Each of these has activity-specific descriptions and thresholds that must be evaluated and considered during project development, and each has specific conditions under which the Corps of Engineers does or does not need to be notified (permit application).
-Multiple Nationwide permits can be used on a project.
+Multiple Nationwide permits can be used on different aspects of the a project (geotechnical vs construction).
 If your project cannot conform to the description of any of the Nationwide permits or if you exceed the threshold of the Nationwide permit applicable to your activity, Individual permits must be used.
+ADOT also has the Regional General Permit 96 Routine Transportation Activities for Arizona.
+This is the most utilized and versatile 404 permit ADOT uses.
+This permit covers most maintenance and construction activities.

-The Environmental Planning Group administers the "404 Permit" process within ADOT.
-Highway designers should contact Environmental Planning Group early in the highway development process and assist them in complying with the applicable requirements of the permitting process.
+ADOT Environmental Planning administers the "404 Permit" and "401 Water Quality Certification" process within ADOT.
+Highway designers should contact ADOT Environmental Planning early in the highway development process and assist them in complying with the applicable requirements of the permitting process.